-INTERACTIVE PROCESS (How are reasonable accommodations made?)
+INTERACTIVE PROCESS (HOW ARE REASONABLE ACCOMMODATIONS MADE?)

 The Chief Birth Justice Officer is responsible for the interactive process (as defined below) for the College staff and is a designee for student, faculty and affiliate issues involving accessibility and other ADA process issues.
-The CBJO can be reached at margaretq@midwiferycollege.org.